race2infinity/Hydroponics/README.md

 - All this can be monitored on the website for this project.

-- The below video shows a brief working of this project: (💡 **PS-** Due to financial constraints, we have not used the EC sensor & pH up / down solutions)
+- The below video shows a brief working of this project: (💡 **PS -** Due to financial constraints, we have not used the EC sensor & pH up / down solutions) <br>

 <div align="center">